Domaines Ott

 Winemaking

 The grapes are all handpicked and go through a stringent selective grape sorting, followed by an extremely delicate pressing process.
-Fermentation is done in thermo-regulated vats followed by aging in oak casks for six to eight months.
+Fermentation and aging are done in thermo-regulated stainless steel vats.

 Tasting Notes